Hantavirus cruise ship heads for Spain’s Canary Islands as officials race to trace victims’ contacts

 Another passenger previously on board the MV Hondius tested positive for hantavirus and is being treated at a Swiss hospital, Switzerland’s health ministry said Wednesday.
 That takes the total tally to eight cases of hantavirus – three confirmed and five suspected.
 Three people have died in the suspected outbreak and several others have fallen ill.

-Meanwhile, local politicians are wrangling over the plan for the ship to dock in the Canary Islands, a Spanish archipelago.
+Meanwhile, local politicians are wrangling over the plan for the ship to dock in the Canary Islands.

 While the rare disease is typically caused by contact with infected rodents’ urine, faeces or saliva, the World Health Organization (WHO) said some human-to-human transmission may have occurred among people on board the vessel.